ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 You also need to subscribe to every level in this pack.

-Note: This isn't a repack.
+This isn't a repack.
 It doesn't contain the levels themselves.
 It just lets you play them in main game, as if they were part of the base game.

 ## Overview